LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

      as when any PR branch in the RAJA GitHub project is changed.
   #.
 Gitlab launches CI test pipelines.
 While running, the Execution and
      pass/fail status may be viewed and monitored in the Gitlab CI GUI.
   #.
-For each resource and compiler combination, the
+For each resource and compiler combination,
-     `Spack <https://github.com/spack/spack>`_ tool is used to generate a build configuration in the form of a CMake cache file, or *host-config* file.
+     `Spack <https://github.com/spack/spack>`_ is used to generate a build configuration in the form of a CMake cache file, or *host-config* file.
   #.
 A host-config file is passed to CMake, which configures a RAJA build
      space.
 Then, RAJA and its tests are compiled.